pantheon-systems/documentation/source/_docs/domains.md

 <h4 class="info">Note</h4>
 <p markdown="1">Add all domains (example.com and www.example.com are different domains!) you want to resolve to Pantheon within the Site Dashboard, for each respective environment, as described in [Launch Essentials](/docs/guides/launch/).
 Automatic resolution of domains and wildcards are not supported.</p></div>

 The Site Dashboard will provide recommended domain settings after you have added your custom domain.
 We recommend using CNAME records for subdomains, but if your use case requires you to use A/AAAA records, you can add a placeholder bare domain like example.com, not www.example.com, to the Pantheon dashboard to get the A/AAAA records.
+You can remove the placeholder bare domain from your dashboard once you have collected the recommended DNS settings for it.

 ### Primary domain
 Pantheon uses the term "primary domain" to refer to a single domain used to serve all traffic from a site.
 For example, configuring `www.example.com` as the primary domain means that requests to `example.com` (or any other domain connected to the environment) all get redirected to `www.example.com`.
 Configure the primary domain as part of the going live process described in [Launch Essentials: Redirect to a Primary Domain](/docs/guides/launch/redirects/).